wp-plugins/listly/readme.txt

 [youtube http://www.youtube.com/watch?v=sAmOywUMpaA]

-When you begin using Listly you can get significant personal utility by saving time on authoring great, visually-appealing lists.
+When you begin using Listly you can get significant personal utility by saving time on authoring, visually-appealing lists.
 Most of all Listly makes lists social & collaborative, but you can grow into that over time.

 Listly make your lists reusable: shareable, embeddable as responsive content.
 HTML lists on blogs add friction to sharing & reuse.